 From my perspective, the attitude for most organizations has been to connect the mobile devices first and figure out how to deal with managing them later.
 As someone whose role is to evaluate risks to an organization, it is somewhat jarring to consider that this has been the go to philosophy.

-Certain risk management technology tools, like antivirus, are considered no-brainers.
+, are considered no-brainers.
 You have to use them, and if a company isn’t using them, they are considered to be neglectful.
 Yet I find during many of the assessments I perform that most organizations completely neglect the management of mobile devices that intertwine with essential business systems.

 Why does this happen?
 I suspect that this is probably due to misconceptions regarding the relative security of smartphones or assumptions about the features of smartphones that may not actually be there (or active).